menu

 In Canada, governments have largely failed to see the bigger and longer-term picture on energy affordability.
 Proposed temporary fixes, such as pausing the carbon tax on home heating fuels, could leave low-income households worse off because of the loss of rebate payments.
 It will also not help households in the long run, since the main drivers behind oil and natural gas prices will be global market forces.

 The real, lasting affordability solutions to energy prices are those that help households reduce energy use, increase the efficiency of their homes, and reduce their reliance on volatile fossil fuels.
 Government support for low-income energy efficient home retrofits, heat pumps, and convenient public transit is far more effective than temporary tax changes.
 Governments should also do more to ensure houses built today are future-fit, with less reliance on fossil fuels and driving, and greater resilience to growing climate change-related risks from wildfire smoke, flooding, and heat waves.
-Otherwise, the wave of home-building will set Canadians up for decades of recurring affordability crises.
+Otherwise, the wave of home-building will set Canadians up for decades of recurring affordability crises

 In the ongoing fight against inflation, central banks and governments should be working in tandem to better understand the underlying factors behind price increases, to analyze potential future sources of price volatility, and to outline clear steps that can be taken, while taking into consideration the realities of families across the income spectrum.